eMapR/LTOP_FTV/README.md

 		./LTOP_Oregon/tables/LTOP_Oregon_Abstract_Image_LT_data/

-#### 20 Select the correct weighting scheme/values for model selection.
+#### 17 Select the correct weighting scheme/values for model selection.
 We want to apply weights to the AIC and vertex scores from the Pareto curve to (de)emphasize one score or the other based on
 the output of the interpreter data.
+This section is kind of a one time thing.
+Once you settle on the correct weights you should not have to do this again.
+What has not been tested here is whether those weights would need to be adjusted for another part of the world.

 	1) script location